Bookmie-Devs/CssSystemBackend/README.md

 ## Academics and Resources

 This section allows the President or the executive in charge of academics to create courses and add resources that students need.
-Resources such as YouTube videos, articles, and files (e.g., slides, PDFs) can be added to these courses after the President's approval.
+Resources such as YouTube videos, articles, and files (e.g., slides, PDFs) can be added to these courses after the President's or academics administrators approval.

 - Once approved, resources will be made available on the front-end for students to browse and use.
 - Files will remain in the system until manually deleted, and they may be available for years unless removed.